MicrosoftDocs/visualstudio-docs/docs/ide/reference/convert-anonymous-type-to-tuple.md

 **When:** You have an anonymous type that qualifies as a tuple.

 **Why:** [Tuples](https://docs.microsoft.com/en-us/dotnet/csharp/tuples) are helpful in keeping your syntax lightweight.
-This codefix makes it easier to take advantage of this C# feature.
+This quick action makes it easier to take advantage of this C# feature.

 ## How-to

-1. Place your cusor in an anonymous type that .
+1. Place your cursor in an anonymous type.
 2. Press **Ctrl**+**.** to trigger the **Quick Actions and Refactorings** menu.

 ![Convert Anonymous Type to Tuple](media/convert-anon-to-tuple.png)